codeOfRobin/try-swift-talk/try!Swift.md

 # 2.0.0 🎉🎉🎉

 ^ We started refactoring large parts of our app using RxSwift for our 2.0.0 release.
-We had lots of fun and interesting challenges, shipping actual features and value to customers all while writing testable maintainable code.
+We had lots of fun and interesting challenges, shipping actual features and value to customers all while writing testable and maintainable code.

 ---